quangbdhz/HikiCoffee.API/README.md

 - Change connection string in Appsetting.json in HikiCoffee.Data project
 - Open Tools --> Nuget Package Manager --> Package Manager Console in Visual Studio
 - ```update-database```

+## How to contribute

+- Fork and create your branch
+- Create Pull request to us.